hardikSrivastav/data-connector/README.md

 2. Update the `.env` file with your specific configuration:
    - Database credentials
-   - OpenAI API key
+   - OpenAI or Anthropic API key
    - Redis settings (if using)

-### OpenAI Integration
+### LLM Integration

-This project uses OpenAI's API for translating natural language to SQL and analyzing query results.
+This project supports both OpenAI and Anthropic APIs for translating natural language to SQL and analyzing query results.

+#### OpenAI Integration

 1. Set up your OpenAI API key:
    ```bash